LeventSoykan/Cloud_News_Data_Pipeline/README.md

 On Azure ** Python Script -- CSV(Blob Storage) -- DataBricks + Pgsql for Azure

 Todo:
+Restart airflow with requirements with DBT
+Use only dbt docker
+Empty scrapy task for only import
+Create scrape with BS4

 https://www.youtube.com/watch?v=uZy2Lwioi3g
 Recreate airflow image with below packages scrapy